From 98% men to 55% women: 5 tips for gender diversity in tech sales

 Rachel Bates knows a lot about diversity in tech sales – or lack thereof – in Boston’s thriving tech sector.
-Her wake-up moment was noticing a glaring lack of gender diversity in the tech industry when interviewing for new opportunities in late 2016.
+Her wake-up moment was noticing a glaring lack of gender diversity in the tech industry when interviewing for new opportunities earlier in her career, in late 2016.

 “My experience up until that point in sales and in tech sales was that it’s been a heavy imbalance of males to females.
 When I was looking for a job, I had had interviews for sales leadership roles all around Boston and I counted that I actually met with 50 people, 49 of which were men.”

 When 98% of the decision makers you come face to face with in the job hunt are men, that’s an embarrassingly telling statistic.

 “I was amazed that it was so high,” says Rachel.
 “I started talking about it with people and I realized there was an appetite, especially after the [2016 American presidential] election, to talk about gender diversity in the workplace.
 People wanted to talk about why there was a lack of women in sales.”

 Rachel’s experience is not just an anecdotal thing, nor is it an anomaly in the industry.
 In 2017, recruitment expert Carolyn Betts pointed out in Mashable that just 25% of salespeople in tech companies were women, and that number declines as you climb the ladder: just 12% of those in tech leadership roles were women.

 That number calls for improvement, and there are reasons for the call: Microsoft’s Rakhi Voria writes in Forbes about the very tangible benefits of having women in sales, for instance, women are statistically better at sales than men are.
 She also points out that companies with a higher proportion of women in their employee base are more profitable, with that number even higher when companies have a higher number of female board directors.